lana-20/adb-screen-copy/README.md

 There is a handy open source tool called Screen Copy.
 It’s useful when we connect our device over the local network and we can copy its screen to our device.
-It works similar to Visor, this is a free alternative.
+It works similar to Vysor, this is a free alternative.
 It can also be very useful for demo purposes which we use a lot.
 If we screencast a demo, we just copy the screen of the device to a machine on which we have Microsoft Teams enabled on.
 So we just show the device screen via MS Teams or Skype.